• (314) 338-8865

 How To Start a Search Engine Marketing Ad Campaign

-To get started with your search engine marketing ad campaign, you must develop a Google Ads (previously known as Google Adwords) account and enter into an ad auction.
-This can be done through other search engines as well, such as Bing and Yahoo.
+To start your search engine marketing ad campaign, you must develop a Google Ads (previously known as Google AdWords) account and enter into an ad auction.
+Other search engines, such as Bing and Yahoo, can do this.

-To do this, you’ll need to identify a group of keywords that you want to bid on and the amount of money you’re willing to spend per click on those keywords.
+To do this, you’ll need to identify a group of keywords you want to bid on and the amount of money you’re willing to spend per click.

-As users put those words into their Google search bars, Google will put your bid up against others who bid on the same keywords.
+As users put those words into their Google search bars, Google will put your bid up against others who bid on the exact keywords.

 But it’s not as simple as the highest bidder getting the top spot.
 Instead, there are two factors that Google will consider: